 University-Level Visits

-Below are resources to help you learn more about Sedgwick Reserve as you plan your class visit:
+Below are resources to help you learn more about Sedgwick Reserve as you plan your class visit.

-The first step to using Sedgwick is to create an application in our Research Access Management System (RAMS).
+The first step to using Sedgwick is to create an account in our Research Access Management System (RAMS).
+Be sure to record the user name and log-in password you used.

 You will receive confirmation that your application has been approved via e-mail.
 If you are unsure, please check RAMS for the status of your application and reservation(s).

-What information should I provide in the application?
+1. Details What information should I provide?

-• Course title and number
+• Course title, name, and number.

-Additional Approvals
+3. Additional Approvals

 • If your class will involve vertebrate animals, you will need approval of the UCSB Institutional Animal Care and Use Committee (IACUC).
 For more information visit UCSB Animal Subjects and read Using Wild Vertebrates in Research.